mafrego/docs-oshwapp/OSHWBOMprotocol.md

 - Header 0. in the "BOM headers" section describes how each succesive header has to be understood.
 - The protocol follows the [Semantic Versioning](https://semver.org/) directives.
 - The protocol is still under development: anyone interested in improving it can create an issue or write an email to [this address](mailto:marcofregonese@gmail.com).
-- A [working example](https://github.com/mafrego/docs-oshwapp/blob/master) of BOM file according to the **OSHW BOM protocol 0.0.1**.
+- A [working example](https://github.com/mafrego/docs-oshwapp/blob/master) of BOM file according to the **OSHW BOM protocol 0.0.2**.

 ## BOM filename

-- The file containing the BOM shall begin with the camelCase project name followed by "-BOM".
+- The file containing the BOM shall begin with the camelCase project name followed by "-bom".
 - The file extension shall be ".csv".
-- Example: "myOpenSourceProject-BOM.csv".
+- Example: "myOpenSourceProject-bom.csv".
 - Filenames are case sensitive and blank spaces are not allowed.

 ## BOM headers